brickpool/logo/extras/docs/RefManual.md

 Returns a `0` on success or an `Error` code (see Errors Code List [below](#error-codes)).

 ## <a name="security-functions"></a>API - Security functions
+The password protects the circuit program in LOGO!.
+Editing values and parameters, or viewing the circuit program in LOGO!, or uploading the circuit program from LOGO! is only possible after you have entered the password.

 ### <a name="set-session-password"></a>LogoClient.SetSessionPassword(char \*password)
 Send the password to the _LOGO!_ to meet its security level.